-4. HOURS OF WORK 4.1 Normal working hours will behours per week, made up as follows: Monday/Tuesday/Wednesday/Thursday/Fridaya.m. to a.m. to p.m.
-Meal intervals will be from: to Other breaks: Saturdays: a.m. to · Meal intervals will be from: to Other breaks: Sundays:a.m. to • Meal intervals will be from: to Other breaks: 4.2 Hours of work will be extended by not more than 5 hours per week during and reduced by the same hours during 4.3 rtime will be worked as agreed from time to time and will be paid at the rate of one J half times of the total wage as set out in clauses 5.1 and 5.2 of this contract. by will only be done if agreed from time to time whereby an allowance of at least 4.4 , , ereby an allowance of at least R20,00 will be paid per standby shift.
-5. WA 5.1 The employees wage shall be paid in cash on the last working day of every week/month and shall be: $R \ldots \ldots \ldots$ 5.2 The employee shall be entitled to the following allowances/other cash payments in kind: 5.2.1 Accommodation per week/month to the value of R 5.2.2 Food per week/month to the value of R 5.3 The following deductions are agreed upon: R г 1 The total value of the chara remaining shall be a R 5.4 The total value of the above remuneration shall be: R (the total of clauses 5.1 to 5.2.2 - change or delete clauses as need 5.5 The employer shall review the employee's salary/wage on every year. or before 1 November of 6.
-TER MINATION OF EMPLOYMENT Eith ither party can terminate this agreement with one week's notice during the first six months of e f employment and with four weeks notice thereafter.
-Notice must be given in writing exc ept when it is given by an illiterate employee.
-In the case w it is given by an illiterate employee.
-In the case where the employee is illiterate not ice must be explained orally by or on behalf of the employe er.
-On giving notice the employer is to provide the employee who resides in accommodation t belongs to the employer accommodation for a period of o 7.
-SU NDAY WORK y work on Sunday will be by agreement between parties an d will be paid according to the etoral Determination.
-1 3 0 DLI DITO HOLIDAYO 8.
-BLIC HOLIDAYS acarding to the Sectoral y work on holidays will be by agreement and will be paid a ecording to the Sectoral Determination.
-9. NUAL LEAVE The employee is entitled to three weeks paid leave after every 12 months of continuous service.
-Such leave is to be taken at times convenient to the employer and the employer y require the employee to take his/her leave at such times as coincide with that of the em ployer.
+2. PLA CE OF WORK

+3. JOI B DESCRIPTION

+Job title:

+Du ies:

+4. HO URS OF WORK

+4.1 Normal working hours will behours per week, made up as fo ollows:

+Monday/Tuesday/Wednesday/Thursday/Fridaya.m. to p.m ı .

+Meal intervals will be from: to

+Other breaks:

+Saturdays: a.m. to p.m

+Meal intervals will be from: to

+Other breaks:

+Sundays:a.m. to p.m

+Meal intervals will be from: to

+Other breaks:

+4.2 Hours of work will be extended by not more than 5 hours per week of luring

+and reduced by the same hours during

+4.3 Overtime will be worked as agreed from time to time and will be paid d at the rate

+of one and a half times of the total wage as set out in clauses 5.1 and contract.
+5.2 of this

+4.4 Standby will only be done if agreed from time to time whereby an all owance will

+be paid per standby shift. owanie wii

+5. WA

+5.1 The employee's wage shall be paid in cash on the last

+working day of every week/month and shall be: R

+5.2 The employee shall be entitled to the

+following allowances/other cash payments

+in kind:

+5.2.1 Accommodation per week/month to the value of R

+5.2.2 Food per week/month to the value of R

+5.3 The following deductions are agreed upon: R

+R

+5.4 The total value of the above remuneration shall be: R

+(the total of clauses 5.1 to 5.2.2 - change or delete clauses as needed))

+5.5 The employer shall review the employee's salary/wage on or before 1

+November of every year.